gorcon/rcon-cli/README.md

      ./rcon -l /path/to/file.log

 Since from `rcon-cli` 0.7.0 version support for the TELNET protocol has been added.
 On this protocol remote access to the 7 Days to Die console is based.
-You can use `-t` argument to specify the protocol type.
+You can use `-t telnet` argument to specify the protocol type.

-     ./rcon -a 172.19.0.2:8081 -p banana -t telnet -c version
+     ./rcon -a 172.19.0.2:8081 -p password -t telnet -c version

+Since from `rcon-cli` 0.8.0 version support for the Web RCON protocol has been added.
+On this protocol remote access to the Rust console is based.
+You can use `-t web` argument to specify the protocol type.

+     ./rcon -a 127.0.0.1:28016 -p password -t veb -c status

 ## Contribute